 Sharon was approved for a MAID on Sept 4th, 2019 at her home on Lake Superior surrounded by her family and friends.
 Throughout her entire journey, she kept that beautiful magnetic smile on her face that drew so many people to her.
 In her selfless way she wanted her passing to be recognized in a way to help others with a similar journey of seeking responsive compassionate care while awaiting a diagnosis and treatment especially when it may be elusive.
 She also believed that with a giant leap of faith, there may eventually be a cure.

-For this reason she asked that a Sharon Fucile “Forget Me Not” Bursary Fund be established for a medical learner interested in Internal Medicine.
-Someone who understands how intimidating it can be for a patient trying to navigate the system across the disciplines.
-For this reason an inaugural family friendly fundraising event to celebrate Sharon is the fuel behind this bursary, brining the people she loved together and in a small way help a NOSM learner.
-To support the NOSM vision of being born out of grassroots movements by Northern Ontarian’s, with a social accountability mandate to provide novel education strategies to meet needs of Northern Ontarian’s.
+For this reason Sharon Fucile “Forget Me Not” Bursary Fund was established for a medical learner interested in Internal Medicine.
+Awarded to someone who understands how intimidating it can be for a patient trying to navigate the system across the disciplines.

 To give you a glimpse as to the type of individual she was, we would like to share the last post that she delivered with her signature “SMILEY” grin, “Thank you for all the LOVE, the MEMORIES, the FUN and NEVER could I have dreamt my life to be any better “.
 We thank you for your interest in achieving her DREAM.